webprofusion/certify-docs/docs/faq.md

 Certificate assets are stored under `%ProgramData%\Certify\assets`.
 You should normally permission this location so that only administrators and Local System can access it.
 Certificate files names are random after each renewal and to use a certificate file directly you should instead use a [Deployment Task](deployment/tasks_intro).
 For normal deployments the certificates are installed into the local machine certificate store under the My/Personal store.

 ### What is the PFX password?
-The default PFX password is blank ("") but is configurable under Certificate>
+The default PFX password is blank ("") but is configurable under Certificate > Advanced > Signing and Security.
+You can centrally manage this password so if many certs use the same password you don't have to edit each one individually.

 ### If I upgrade or re-install will I lose my settings and certificates?
 Your settings are kept under `%ProgramData%\Certify` and you should consider backing up this location regularly.
 Settings are preserved and upgraded when new versions are installed.
 Settings are *not* removed if you Uninstall the app. **Do not store custom scripts under the %ProgramFiles%\CertifyTheWeb folder as these will deleted on upgrade.**